Israeli scientists print miniature 3D heart using human tissue

-TEL AVIV (DPA) - Tel Aviv University on Monday (April 15) presented a prototype of a miniature heart, which scientists say is the world's first heart created with a 3D printer using human tissue.
+TEL AVIV • Tel Aviv University yesterday presented a prototype of a miniature heart, which scientists say is the world's first heart created with a 3D printer using human tissue.

 "This is the first time anyone, anywhere, has successfully engineered and printed an entire heart replete with cells, blood vessels, ventricles and chambers," said Professor Tal Dvir, who led the research, which he presented at a press conference.